Henry II Kőszegi: During the Interregnum

 After the imprisonment and ultimate failure of Otto in Transylvania, an assembly of Charles' partisans confirmed his claim to the throne on 10 October 1307, but the most powerful lords, including Matthew Csák, Ladislaus Kán, Paul Šubić and the Kőszegi brothers were absent from the meeting.
 Henry became head of the Kőszegi family after Ivan's death on 5 April 1308.
 Pope Clement V sent a new papal legate, Gentile da Montefiore, who arrived to Hungary in the summer of 1308.
 In the next few months, he persuaded the most powerful lords one by one to accept Charles' rule.
 Henry and his grandnephew Nicholas (Ivan's grandson and heir) attended the Diet on 27 November 1308, where Charles was unanimously proclaimed king.
 Both of them appeared as leading participants of the national assembly in the subsequently issued document, representing their political influence and the great significance of their support for the Angevin pretender.
 In preparation for Charles' second coronation, Henry Kőszegi met papal legate Gentile, archbishops Thomas and Vincent, and other bishops and nobles in his manor at Tétény (present-day part of Budapest) on 4 June 1309, where he confirmed his oath of allegiance to Charles on behalf of himself, his grandnephew Nicholas and their familiares.
 Henry emphasized, he maintains his position too, in that case, if he is unable to attend the ceremony.
 Henry received guarantees in exchange for a written oath of loyalty; according to historian Ádám Vajk, for instance, he requested the confirmation of the election of Ivan's natural son, Nicholas as Bishop of Győr, in addition to the recognition of his rule over Upper Slavonia and the aforementioned four ispánates in Southern and Eastern Transdanubia.
 Eleven days later, Charles I was crowned king with a temporary crown in the Church of Our Lady in Buda on 15 June 1309.
 Henry and Nicholas did not attend the ceremony, but they were represented by their relative Bishop Nicholas.
-Benedict, Ugrin Csák's envoy at the coronation was captured by Henry Kőszegi's supporters on his way back to home.
+Benedict Geszti, Ugrin Csák's envoy at the coronation was captured by Henry Kőszegi's supporters on his way back to home.
 Henry Kőszegi died in the period between 20 March and 5 May 1310.
 His wealth and power was inherited by his elder son John, whose rebellion was crushed by Charles in 1316, ending the Kőszegis' rule in Slavonia and Southern Transdanubia.